Todd McKenney: Career

 In 2006, McKenney hosted the television game show You May Be Right, which was cancelled after a month on air.
 He hosted the breakfast program on Sydney radio station Mix 106.5 with Dancing with the Stars co-host Sonia Kruger, as well as Andy Grace, from January 2008 until September 2009.

 On 19 May 2010 and on 27 December 2010, McKenney guest co-hosted The Morning Show alongside Kylie Gillies, while regular male presenter Larry Emdur was on holidays.

 In 2011, McKenney portrayed Lord Evelyn Oakley in a limited showing of Anything Goes in Melbourne, alongside Amanda Harrison.
 In 2012, he played the role of Rooster in the hit musical Annie alongside Anthony Warlow, Nancye Hayes and Alan Jones.

 McKenney plays Teen Angel in the 2013-2014 Australian National Touring Company production of the hit musical Grease, starring alongside Bert Newton, John Paul Young, Rob Mills, and Gretel Scarlett.
 Although he is on stage for less than four minutes, critics have said he "steals the show."

 In 2005, McKenney released an album, Just a Gigolo.
 The title track was a duet with Maggie Kirkpatrick.
 Seven of the twelve tracks were Peter Allen compositions.
 The album also included "I Don't Care Too Much", a Kander and Ebb song that was dropped from Cabaret.
 McKenney released a tribute album to Peter Allen on Friday 22 November 2013, called Todd McKenney sings Peter Allen.

+In 2018, McKenney's performance as the neurotic Felix Ungar in the Australian stage production of The Odd Couple has received largely positive reviews.
+McKenney's physical comedy and facial expressions were frequently mentioned as a major strength, some reviewers found his American accent occasionally wavered or noted a "tad too camp" delivery, many praised his consistent verve and expert comedic timing.

 In 2019 he headlined a production of Barnum.

 In 2022 he was in a production of Cinderella.

 Beginning in 2023 he was in a production of Wicked as The Wizard.

 Personal life

 McKenney is gay.
 He has a daughter (who was conceived via IVF), Charlotte Wood, who lives in Melbourne with her mother, Anne Wood.

 McKenney has said his first girlfriend, at twelve years of age, was dancer and presenter Sonia Kruger.

+In April 2008, McKenney was found unconscious in a Sydney park and revived by ambulance officers.
+Police found a small amount of the drug gamma-hydroxybutyrate (GHB), a date-rape drug, in his trousers and charged him with drug possession.
+McKenney publicly maintained his innocence, claiming his drink had been spiked and the drugs planted on him by someone experiencing "tall poppy syndrome" (envy of his success).
+The charges were dropped in November 2008 when police determined the "prospect of a conviction is remote" due to a lack of evidence.

 He is a student of Auslan sign language and has worked within the deaf community all around Australia.
-Todd is also a keen supporter of The Grace Centre For Newborn Intensive Care at the Children's Hospital at Westmead and the Cerebral Palsy Alliance.
+Todd is also a keen supporter of the Cerebral Palsy Alliance.